A 12 ft statue of the first president of independent Kenya sits on the cobbled lawn of Kenyatta International Conference Centre.

 Nationalist militancy in Africa began more or less after WWII.

-This was distinct from many earlier rebellions that had sought in some way to eject European rule in favour of a return to a utopian past.
+This was distinct from many earlier rebellions that had sought in some way to eject European rule in favor of a return to a utopian past.

 Mzee Jomo Kenyatta and five others were charged of “managing and being a member” of the Mau Mau Society (a radical anti-colonial movement engaged in rebellion against Kenya’s British rulers) and were charged with seven years imprisonment with hard labor and indefinite restriction thereafter.